A Bipp Quickstart

 Plot for relation of height, age to player rank

 In this visualization we will use the available data on players height, age and rank to check if there is any relation between players rank and the other two parameters.
+Add a new blank sheet by clicking on the + (plus) button in the tab panel at the bottom of the sheets screen.
 We add the respective columns for Ranking, Height and Age as shown below.
-We use the
+Change Ranking to a Dimension, and use the

 To visualize this data, we will use a line chart that can be generated on the Bar tab.
 We adjust the settings as follows to get the output as a line chart.